01 of 03

-There are two Palo Verde species that are native to Arizona.
+Two Palo Verde species are native to Arizona.
 The Blue Palo Verde (Cercidium floridum) has blue-green branches and leaves.
 The Foothill Palo Verde (Cercidium microphyllum) has yellow-green branches and leaves.
 The State of Arizona did not specifically name one of the two species as the state tree, so both qualify for that honor.Continue to 2 of 3 below.

 02 of 03

 Blooming in the spring (around the same time as Arizona's wildflower season, typically in March or April), palo verde trees are magnificent trees that add vibrant color to the desert with their small yellow flowers.